2006 United States House of Representatives elections in Texas: District 16

+Predictions

 District 17

 Incumbent Chet Edwards (D-Waco) won reelection by a 51% to 48% margin in 2004 after the 2003 Texas redistricting changed his exurban Central Texas district substantially and made it more Republican, he also pulled off the victory despite the fact Bush won the district by a margin of 40%.
 His district includes Waco and Crawford, the location of George W. Bush's ranch, Prairie Chapel Ranch.
 With his district stretched to include his alma mater of Texas A&M University, he was able to pull off a narrow victory in 2004.
 He was also helped by the fact that his opponent, then-State Representative Arlene Wohlgemuth, was nominated only after a nasty, expensive primary.
 This year, he was challenged by Republican Van Taylor, an attorney and Iraq War veteran from a prominent family in Waco.
 Guillermo Acosta also ran as the Libertarian nominee.